barter-rs/barter-rs/barter-data/README.md

 ```

 ## Getting Help
 Firstly, see if the answer to your question can be found in the [API Documentation].
-If the answer is not there, I'd be
+If the answer is not there, I'd be happy to help via [Chat] <br>
-happy to help via [Chat] and try answer your question via Discord.
+and try answer your question via Discord.

+## Support Barter Development
+Help us advance Barter's capabilities by becoming a sponsor (or supporting me with a tip!).

+Your contribution will allow me to dedicate more time to Barter, accelerating feature development and improvements.

+**Please email *justastream.code@gmail.com* for all inquiries**

+Please see [here](../README.md#support-barter-development) for more information.

 ## Contributing
 Thanks in advance for helping to develop the Barter ecosystem!
 Please do get hesitate to get touch via the Discord